 Register children for school as early as possible.
 School places at international schools in South Jakarta, particularly in popular year groups, are competitive.
 Mid-year entry is possible at most schools, but waiting lists are real, especially at the primary level.
 If your preferred school cannot confirm a place before you arrive, have a second option confirmed rather than landing without a school.

-Adapting to Jakarta Life: Language and Realistic Expectations
+Language and Realistic Expectations

 Jakarta is overwhelming for most new arrivals in the first four to six weeks.
 The traffic, heat, bureaucracy, noise, and language gap land all at once.
 Setting realistic expectations about this period is not defeatist.
 It is accurate.
 The families who manage it best are usually those who accepted the difficulty upfront rather than expecting the city to feel manageable quickly.

-Most families find their rhythm by month three.
+Most families find their feet by month three.
 By then the school run is routine, the household is functioning, the preferred grocery store is known, and the social network has started to form.
 The city rewards patience, and the practical infrastructure built in the first few weeks, sim card, bank account, clinic registration, household staff, school place, is what makes the longer settlement possible.
 Get those pieces in place first, and the rest follows.